Posted on 25 Jul 2017

 - Recommend, schedule and track extended onboarding/learning activities to close any identified knowledge gaps quickly.

-- Explore integrating your onboarding and learning technology to ensure the organization has full visibility over an employee’s entire learning journey over time.
+- Explore integrating your onboarding and learning technology to ensure the organisation has full visibility over an employee’s entire learning journey over time.

 - Sullivan, J. https://business.linkedin.com/talent-solutions/blog/2015/07/extreme-onboarding-how-to-wow-your-new-hires-rather-than-numb-them.
 Accessed July 2017.